-After a bombing has taken place, one of the first things that the police and security services will do is track down exactly where the improvised explosives devices involved in an attack were made.
+After a bombing has taken place, one of the first things that the police and security services will do is track down exactly where the improvised explosives devices involved in the attack were made.

 During the preparation for 7/7, the extremists had to keep the windows of their bomb factory open to let out the toxic fumes.
 To shield their bomb-making activities from prying eyes, they taped the curtains to window frames using masking tape so the wind didn’t blow them outwards.
 However, when these places are cleared and cleaned, evidence still remains.